-The second strategy may sound counterintuitive — which is to wait until the dust has settled after an update.
+The second strategy may sound counterintuitive: Wait until the dust has settled after an update.
 Why?
-In some cases, Google discovers a change has not panned out as expected and they revert back.
+In some cases, Google discovers a change has not panned out as expected, and they revert back.

 SEO is a long-term game.
-Unlike paid search, organic results take time to show results — and it's usually a culmination of smaller efforts.
+Unlike paid search, organic results take time to show results.
+It’s usually a culmination of small efforts.